FAQs

 If your legal qualifications are stale, you will be required to complete additional subjects as follows:

-- For each 5-year period without current qualifications and up to 15 years – 1 of Contracts, Torts, or Property
+- For each 5-year period without current qualifications and up to 15 years – one (1) of Contracts, Torts, or Property

 If some, or all, of these subjects have already been assigned, Additional Legal Subjects will be assigned from the following list: